 Every year millions of people make the attempt to spend less time on their electronic devices and in front of screens so, why do so many of us fail?

-Well if you are like most of us, you have never been able to reduce the amount of time that you spend in front of a screen.
-I blame part of it on the fact that my job is to be a professional googler, the other reason is, like the large majority of our readers, I am addicted to it.
+Well if you are like most of us, you have never been able to reduce the amount of time that you spend in front of a screen, whether it is your phone, tablet, computer or TV.
+I blame part of it on the fact that my job is to be a professional googler, the other reason is, like the vast majority of our readers, I am addicted to it.

-I do not like to use the word addicted, but in this case I feel that is it the word that best describes the behaviour.
+I do not like to use the word addicted but, in this case, I feel that is it the word that best describes the behavior.
 And while we try to take control of our tech habits, technology companies are fighting over who gets more of our screen time and user attention.
-But unlike us, they have highly effective systems in place to achieve their goal.
+But, unlike us, they have highly effective systems in place to achieve their goal.

 Technology companies consciously and unconsciously exploit our behaviours and weaknesses in order to get us to spend more time using their products and services.
-In doing so, they have more opportunities to sell their products or those of other companies to you.
+In doing so they have more opportunities to selling their products or those of other companies to you.

 So, what can we as users do about it?
 Well in my opinion we need to save ourselves, yes just as big tech has designed their apps around grabbing as much of our attention as possible they can also design apps around truly serving the user’s needs and helping us better utilize our screen time.
 However, I personally think it is a decision that we have to make and manage on our own.

-Google, Apple, Facebook and YouTube have all recently announced new features to help users curb their phone and app addictions by taking a more ethical approach to the user experience, but we can’t rely solely on technology to bring us back to ourselves.
+Google, Apple, Facebook and YouTube have all implemented features to help users curb their phone and app addictions by taking a more ethical approach to the user experience, but we can’t rely solely on technology to bring us back to ourselves.